Alcohol Poisoning

 A poisoned individual will likely require support in maintaining chemical balance within their body.
 As a result, doctors may attach a drip to supply them with water, blood sugar, and certain vitamins that they are lacking.

-If the individual is struggling to breathe, a tube might be put into their windpipe to remove whatever is blocking the flow of air.
+If the individual is struggling to breathe, a tube might be put into the windpipe to remove whatever is blocking the flow of air.
 This could be vomit or blood.

-In some circumstances, the toxic substances might need to be pumped out of the individual’s stomach, and their urine and faeces may need assistance from their system.
+In some circumstances, the toxic substances might need to be pumped out of the individual’s stomach, and their urine and faeces may need assistance being removed from their system.